-Students wishing to apply to enrol after the end of the first day of the official course start date are required to pay in advance a non-refundable late enrolment fee of \$100 per course and does not guarantee acceptance into either the course(s) or programme of study.
+Students wishing to apply to enrol after the end of the first day of the official course start date are required to pay in advance a non-refundable late application fee of \$100.
+This does not guarantee acceptance into either the course(s) or programme of study.
 The fee can not be paid by Student Loan.
 Late enrolment is subject to the approval of the Head of Department/School concerned and may be declined.